miob-miob/treeGarden/docs/pages/index.md

 - **  Are there any peer-dependencies/dependencies?**
 > No, and I believe it is better for everyone involved - see more on this topic on [installation](./gettingStarted.md#installation) page.

-- ** Does it also support regression trees and forests?**
-> Yes tree-garden supports also regression trees and forest

 - ** Is tree-garden suitable for real huge data?
 What are limitations?**
 > Although main use case for tree-garden is exploring data, getting familiar with